qdrant/landing_page/qdrant-landing/content/documentation/payload.md

 ## Payload indexing

-In order to search more efficiently with filters, Qdrant allows you to specify payload fields as indexed.
+To search more efficiently with filters, Qdrant allows you to specify payload fields as indexed.
 For marked fields will Qdrant will build an index for the corresponding types of queries.

-The indexed fields also affect the vector index, see [Indexing](../indexing) for details.
+The indexed fields also affect the vector index.
+See [Indexing](../indexing) for details.

 In practice, we recommend creating an index on those fields that could potentially constrain the results the most.
-For example, building an index for the object ID (if it is actually used in the filter) will be much more efficient than an index by its color, which has only a few possible values.
+For example, building an index for the object ID (if it is used in the filter) will be much more efficient than an index by its color, which has only a few possible values.

-In the case of compound queries involving multiple fields, Qdrant will attempt to use the most restrictive index first.
+In compound queries involving multiple fields, Qdrant will attempt to use the most restrictive index first.

 To mark a field as indexable, you can use the following: